How to Evict a Roommate Not on the Lease

 Officers will remove the person from the property for you.
 However, some states require officers to allow the party to offer some form of proof that they have the right to remain on the property.
 It’s up to the officer to determine whether it’s acceptable or not.

-If you happen to live in a law-enforcement evictions state, then you’re done!
+If you live in a law-enforcement eviction state, you’re done!
 You don’t have to do anything else to get the person removed from your property.

 Delivering an Eviction Notice